janki28/SBSPS-Challenge-3580-Emo-co-ti/README.md

 #### The app contains the following features:

 1. Node Red: All our front end code has been designed by the IBM Cloud service Node Red.
+ [Node Red](https://node-red-emocoti.mybluemix.net/ui) (For viewing the UI).
+You can download the json file from the Node-Red folder and change in in your IBM Cloud acount.
 2. Cognos Dashboard: We have used the Cognos Dashboard service to plot interactive graphs of various tweets (live as well as stored).
 3. Tone Analyzer: We have used this service on cloud as well as in Juoyter notebooks to get the tone of the tweets.
 4. Tweet Analyser: This is a feature where in a person can check the sentiment of his tweet before posting it.
 (Created with the help of Node Red and Tone Analyser)
+5. Jupyter Notebooks: All the preprocessing code has been provided in the notebook files and we have provided the csvs (Input and Output both) as well.
+The input csvs have helped us in fetching  the tweets while the ouyput csvs have been helpful in Cognos Dashboard.

+#### Authors
+* Janki Patel
+* Aneri Shah
+* Sanjeev Khatwani